 The three position switch (NAV-OFF-ANC) changes the lighting configurations to running or anchor lights.

 TRIM/TILT

 The trim/tilt switch is located on the throttle control.
-Trim changes the thrust angle of the engine (reference TRIM under PERFORMANCE).
+Trim changes the thrust angle of the engine.
 Tilt raises the drive unit for trailering.